Ngocphuc1910/make10000hours/README-task-migration.md

 | completed (boolean) | status (text)        |

 The `completed` field is kept for backward compatibility but will stay in sync with the new `status` field.

+try to add the focus mode but do not work